Food and Culture: The Italian Experience

 - ITAL 201 and beyond equivalent, 3 credits

-Vetri Nathan is an Assistant Professor of Italian Studies in the College of Liberal Arts.
-He received his PhD from Stanford University and specializes in Immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory.
+Vetri Nathan is a Professor of Italian Studies in the College of Liberal Arts.
+He received his PhD from Stanford University and specializes in immigration and globalization in Italy, Italian cinema, and postcolonial/transnational theory.

-Chef Instructor Angelo Guida, a native of Naples, who previously worked at award-winning restaurants Gusto in Rome and Bocca di Lupo in London.
+Chef Instructor Angelo Guida is a native of Naples; he previously worked at award-winning restaurants Gusto in Rome and Bocca di Lupo in London.
 For more information about Chef Guida, visit his website at www.angelochef.com

 Please be advised that international programs are subject to change, slight or major, at any time due to circumstances beyond our control; this includes any and all fees, dates, itinerary, and program activities.
 We will do our best to inform all applicants of any changes in as timely a manner as possible.